 And perhaps that's why Halaran chose Anorien?
 There appears to be a more "democratic" spirit of self-sufficiency and self-determination in Anorien, born in part out of the neglect of Gondor's rulers, but probably also inherent to some extent to the folks who opted to take their chances in a relative wilderness in order to have a shot at having profitable farms.
 No local aristocracy to take an interest in newcomers and their backgrounds, or communicating with people in the north.
 That also might have been a problem in Rohan -- even if the Rohirrim weren't tight with the northern Dunedain, there *were* connections between them, and if Halaran felt he'd be persecuted by anyone who knew of his family history, he probably wanted to be somewhere that noone knew or cared about non-local family history...?

 Because we have been getting a lot of spam, we now have a security number which you have to enter in order to post a journal reply.
-In the field marked validation number, enter one eight five six as a four place number.
+In the field marked validation number, enter two seven zero zero as a four place number.

 Tolkien Characters, Locations, & Artifacts © Tolkien Estate & Designated Licensees - All Rights Reserved